San7o/rust-ag-blog/README.md

 In every post file there `must` exist a yaml tag for each of the following:
 - `filename`: Short string without spaces, the html file will be named after this
 - `title`: The main title displayed
-- `subtitle`: Will be displayed under the title, leave empty ("") for no subtitle
+- `subtitle`: Will be displayed under the title
 - `description`: A summary of the blog content, will be displayed in the blog page
 - `image`: the name of the image (with the file type), the image must be in the site/blog/images/ directory
 - `author`: Author name